 Visit the License Center at the MathWorks® website.

 Select the license to activate.

 Select the Activation and Installation tab and click Activate.

 Specify the operating system type and Host ID of the computer on which you intend to run the license manager.
 You can optionally assign a descriptive label to the activation as well.
 Click Continue.

 Choose whether to download the License File or receive it in email.
 Click Continue.

 If it is running, shut down the license manager.
-See Start the License Manager for more information.
+See Start the License Manager (Installation, Licensing, and Activation) for more information.